-CP4021209-05 Events Coordination
+CP4021309-05 Events Coordination

 The TSO will contract with a professional firm to act in the capacity of events planner to assist the TSO to plan and conduct training, conferences and other traffic safety program events.
-The fiscal agent will coordinate and complete the event logistics and act as a fiscal agent to reimburse the on-site and participant expenses associated with each event.
+The fiscal agent will coordinate and complete the event logistics and act as a fiscal agent to reimburse the on-site and participant expenses associated with each of the following events.